Solvay Brussels School of Economics and Management: Research

 The Solvay Brussels School of Economics and Management is a research-based institution, in two respects.
 First, the duty of all core faculty members includes the production of scientific output (e.g. publications in peer-review international journals and scientific conferences) and the supervision of PhD candidates.
 Second, the SBS-EM provides an infrastructure for research, through its three main research centres, the CEB (Centre Emile Bernheim), DULBEA (Department in Applied Economics of ULB), and ECARES (European Centre for Advanced Research in Economics and Statistics), and their doctoral schools.
 Over the past 5 years, many publications have been produced, including 241 articles in international scientific journals and 41 books.

 The CEB, ECARES and DULBEA are the main, 'broad-based', research centers affiliated to the SBS-EM.
 The two additional thematic research centers are CERMi (Centre Européen de Recherche en Microfinance / Center for European Research in Microfinance), and the Centre for Knowledge Economics (Centre de l'économie de la connaissance).

 Affiliated to the SBS-EM, CEB is its research institute in management sciences.
 It aims to develop and promote advanced scientific research in management sciences.
 The centre hosts more than 75 (full-time and part-time) professors and researchers in key management disciplines.
 The CEB's teaching and research staff is currently active in the following management fields: accounting, marketing, business strategy, financial markets, corporate management, industrial economics, management of innovation and international trade.

 DULBEA was founded by Etienne Sadi Kirschen in the 1950s, based on the new developments taking place in economics and the theory of econometrics.
 The DULBEA also gives prominence to recommendations in the field of economic policy.

 ECARES, founded in 1991, began as a joint political initiative of the ULB Institute of European Studies and the Centre for Economic Policy Research (CEPR), a network of some 500 researchers in Europe.

 CERMi (Centre Européen de Recherche en Microfinance / Center for European Research in Microfinance), draws together researchers, involved in microfinance activities in developing countries, from CEB and from the Research Centre Warocque (Université Mons-Hainaut).
 The CERMi also collabores with the European Microfinance Programme.

-Centre for Knowledge Economics research centre allows the School to bring together all its researchers on a topic.
-Founded and chaired by Professor Francoise Thys-Clément and Professor of Public Economics.
+The Centre for Knowledge Economics allows the School to bring together all its researchers on one specific topic.